Trincomalee British War Cemetery

 Trincomalee British War Cemetery (also known as Trincomalee War Cemetery) is a British military cemetery in Trincomalee, Sri Lanka, for soldiers of the British Empire who were killed or died during World War II.
 The cemetery also has graves of Dutch, French, Italian and other allied forces.
 The cemetery is located on Trincomalee–Nilaveli (A6) Road, approximately 6 km north of the town of Trincomalee, on the eastern side.
 It is one of the six Commonwealth war cemeteries in Sri Lanka, and maintained by Sri Lankan Ministry of Defense on behalf of the Commonwealth War Graves Commission.
+A notable interment is Lieutenant Commander Richard John Cork, a flying ace of the Fleet Air Arm.

 Here is the list of some headstones: